zot/Leisure/README.md

 # Leisure: a convenient, untyped, lazy Lambda Calculus-based programming language with metaprogramming

-Leisure is a convenient language people's use and experimentation that you can easily tailor to your own needs.
+Leisure is a convenient language for people's use and experimentation that you can easily tailor to your own needs.

 One of the major goals of the Leisure initiative is to make learning and doing functional programming as easy as possible.